AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-identities.md

 Now, create a namespace for the Luma CRM ID:

 1. Open the [Data Collection interface](https://launch.adobe.com/){target="_blank"}
-1. Select the sandbox you are using for the tutorial
+1. Select the sandbox that you are using for the tutorial

    >[!NOTE]
    >